 Now is the time to speak freely

-Back when I first started helping women to promote themselves confidently online, nobody believed how important it is to be true to yourself.
-In whatever you do online!
+Back when I first started helping women to promote themselves confidently nobody believed how important it is to be true to yourself especially online.
+In whatever you do!
 But soon, heart-centred entrepreneurs like Marie Forleo would show the way building huge online communities by being completely authentic.

 Gradually women would start to share their stories and speak more freely about the often life changing events that shape our journey.
 Even the bigger brands would become more open and personal.

-So it pains me to see bloggers, especially business writers, still hiding behind the persona they want readers to like and trust.
+So it pains me to see bloggers, especially business writers, still hiding behind the persona they assume readers will like and trust.

 Now is so not the time to do that.
 It feels heartless and careless at the same time.